johnwcassidy/johnwcassidy/README.md

 ## Hi there 👋

-I work as an Engineering Manager at [large media company], but I also like to write about Mobile App Development - specifically React Native and Flutter.
+I work as a Sr. Staff Software Developer at [large media company], but I also like to write about Mobile App Development - specifically React Native and Flutter.

 ### Articles